 The game of geocaching isn’t only searching for tupperware in the woods & signing a piece of paper.
 While there are caches like this, there are also several other types of geocaches, which enhances the fun of the game.
 Some geocaches may have you go to multiple location coordinates only to find more coordinates to the final cache!
 Others are clever puzzles that you have to solve in order to decipher the coordinates to the cache.
 Bring your “thinking cap” for these puzzle caches, because you will be using your brain to crack the code to the geocache!
 But there are many other types of geocaches beyond these.

-So to help make it easy for our readers to understand all the different types of geocaches out there, we’ve compiled this post that includes information from Geocaching.com as well as links to some of our popular stories related to many of these types of geocaches.
+So to help make it easy for our readers to understand all the different types of geocaches out there, we’ve compiled this post that includes information from the official Geocaching site as well as links to some of our popular stories related to many of these types of geocaches.

 This is the original type of geocache and the most straightforward.
 These geocaches will be a container at the given coordinates.
 The size may vary, but at minimum, all of these geocaches will have a logbook.
 Larger containers may contain items for trade and trackables.
 To see an example, check out our post Geocaching in Central Park – New York City.